mjosborne1/onto-test-ig/input/pagecontent/index.md

 ### Introduction
-Example IG for testing Ontoserver validation in diagnostic requesting in an Australian context.
+Example IG for testing Ontoserver terminology validation in multiple jurisidictions e.g. Australia and Canada.
 This IG defines the data model and RESTful API interactions that set minimum expectations for placing and accessing electronic requests.

 ### Dependencies